Selegiline hydrochloride 5 mg tab: No new patients and discontinuation

 We have received clinical advice that rasagiline may be a suitable alternative for people to be transitioned to.

-Rasagiline (Azilect) will be listed on the Schedule from 1 August 2021.
+Rasagiline (Azilect) was listed on the Schedule from 1 August 2021.

 Rasagiline is not currently Medsafe-approved.
 This means it will need to be prescribed and supplied in line with section 29 of the Medicines Act.

 Pharmac subsidised GP visits for the 9 months between 1 August 2021 and 30 April 2022 to support patients’ transition to rasagiline.

 Section 29 of the Medicines Act allows for medicines that are not Medsafe approved to be prescribed and supplied to people.
 The medicine must be prescribed by someone registered with the Medical Council of New Zealand – eg a doctor.

 We know supplying a medicine under section 29 is not ideal.
 In this case, however, the alternative would be for patients to be unable to access appropriate treatment.

 If you are taking selegiline, talk to your pharmacist or the person who prescribed the selegiline.
 They are in the best place to advise on your clinical circumstances.

 If you have funding questions about selegiline, email email@example.com